DavidGL17/ml_runner/README.md

 These are the next features that I would like to implement, in no specific order

-- Add activation functions support
+- Add activation functions support in simd
 - Add support for more layer types (Conv, etc.)
 - Export both the python library and rust library to pip/crates.io for easier usage
 - Add support for non linear models (meaning models that are not just a simple chaining of layers but that have multiple paths and potentially multiple inputs/outputs)
+- Add support to other optimization backends (cuda, ...)